First Practice Management

 Solid commercial knowledge: a GP surgery is a business, and whoever is in charge needs good commercial nous to keep it running profitably and smoothly.
 Managing finances, recruiting the best staff, ensuring tech and systems are up to date, and making processes streamlined and scalable are just some of the many aspects of commerciality a PM will manage.

-The Care Quality Commission (CQC), the regulatory body for healthcare in England, rates GP practices on whether they have a clear vision and strategy in place to deliver high-quality care and promote good outcomes for patients.
+Strategic vision: not only can you manage things in the here and now, but you also need excellent foresight and skills to plan ahead for future eventualities, to keep the practice compliant and profitable.
+The Care Quality Commission (CQC), the regulatory body for England’s healthcare system, rates GP practices on whether they have a clear vision and strategy in place to deliver high-quality care and promote good outcomes for patients.

-First Practice Management Recruitment Services take care of the recruitment process end to end.
-We assess the role, promote the vacancy, assist in candidate selection, support interview days and manage all communications with candidates to relieve additional workload on the GP practice.
+First Practice Management Recruitment Services manage the recruitment process end to end.
+We assess the role, promote the vacancy, help with candidate selection, support interview days and manage all communications with candidates to relieve additional workload on the GP practice.